 It might not look like one, but Spotify is as good as a web page.
 Despite its appearance and functionality being similar to a native application, it is just next to impossible to spot the difference.
 One of the key benefits of Progressive Web Apps for mobile devices over a standard web page is that the users still have database access in case they have been downloaded on a separate device.

 Uber too has switched to PWA from a native application.
+Here is comparison guide on Native Vs progressive web apps.
 This particular change helped the brand in expanding reach to its target audience.
 The fact that the app was faster and easy to download helped the brand to make it accessible to a larger audience.
 Also, people living in low-bandwidth locations could access the app.
 All of this ultimately contributed to increasing the conversion rates.

 Pinterest is a well-known social media site popular globally, including in places where the internet infrastructure is a little shaky.
 This became one of the reasons why people started losing interest in the app until PWA came into the picture.
 From a regular web app to a PWA, Pinterest became faster and more accessible.
 This helped in maximizing user engagement to a great extent and that led to generating a lot of revenue from advertisements.